tubraunschweig/integrate-bigbluebutton-opencast/README.md

 4. Your BigBlueButton creates MP4 Videos
 5. A lot of Diskspace for temporary files

-## Installation

-(Still room for improvement)

-1. Check your environment for compatibility with this Integration.
-2. Replace the ocseries in download_control.rb at line 56 with your default Opencast Series.
-3. Edit the Opencast Settings in download_control.rb starting at line 31.
-4. Install the integration with your Ansbile playbook.
-5. It is possible that the Ansible Role Fails at the first time.

 ## Usage

 (Still room for improvement)